Difference between revisions of "Arundel Medical Hospital" - Pindula

 Pindulaadmin (talk | contribs)

-Arundel Hospital is a private hospital in Arundel, Harare.
-The hospital is owned by Sakunda Holdings itself majority owned by the controversial and politically connected Zimbabwean businessperson Kuda Tagwirei.
+Arundel Medical Hospital is a private hospital in Arundel, Harare.
+The hospital is owned by Sakunda Holdings, itself majority owned by the controversial and politically connected Zimbabwean businessperson Kuda Tagwirei.

+The hospital was known for having been one of the COVID-19 centers in Zimbabwe.

 Trivia